nikola-spasojevic/Interpolated_Language_Model/README.md

 Ngrams only work well for word prediction if the test corpus looks like the training corpus.

-Hence, we need to have a more general model that can account for the zero counts appearing from the test set for unseen words
+Hence, we need to have a more general model that can account for the zero counts appearing from the test set for unseen words.
+This is done using interpolation, which assigns a probability to unseen words categorised as **<UNK>**.

+When an Out Of Vovabulary word is seen, the UNK logscore is assigned to it

+The scores from the test set are calculated in a log space in order to avoid underflow (probabilities of some sequences are very small) and to have more efficient evaluation calculations - logscore addition is faster than score multiplcation.